magician-project/magician_grabber/README.md

 ```

-The full list of accepted commands is :
+The full list of accepted parameters is :

 | Option                    | Description                                                     |
 | ------------------------- | --------------------------------------------------------------- |